-Auto Shutoff allows you to set the instrument to turn off automatically after a period of time.
-Use the up or down arrow keys to highlight Auto Shutoff, then press enter to open the submenu.
+Auto Shutoff allows you to set the instrument to turn off automatically after a period of time after the last button press.
+In the setup menu, use the up or down arrow keys to highlight Auto Shutoff, then press enter to open the submenu.
 Press enter while the minute field is highlighted to make it adjustable.
-Next, use the up and down arrow keys to adjust the shut off time from 0 to 60 minutes.
-Press enter to confirm and save the new shutoff time.
-Highlight ESC-Exit box, then press enter to close the Auto Shutoff submenu.
+Next, use the up or down arrow keys to adjust the shut off time from 0 to 60 minutes.
+Press enter to save the new shutoff time.
+Next, highlight the ESC-Exit box and press enter to close the submenu.
 To disable Auto Shutoff, set the Time in Minutes to 0 (zero).